ShowMeThe/Orca/README.md

                 value "123456"
             }
         }
-	encryptMode = "AES" or "DES" //choose a different encryptMode , ignore case isDebug = true // when isDebug is true , signature can be set as an empty string value.
+    isBuildKotlin = true // if true it will build kotlin class , else it builds Java class encryptMode = "AES" or "DES" //choose a different encryptMode , ignore case isDebug = true // when isDebug is true , signature can be set as an empty string value.
 Default value is false signature = "your .jks signature"